 “This was the third launch of Hi-C,” said Amy Winebarger, principal investigator for the Hi-C mission at NASA’s Marshall Space Flight Center (MSFC) in Huntsville, Alabama.
 “Our second launch in 2016 had an issue with the camera on-board the telescope of the instrument.
 So, while we gathered critical engineering data and some images, we did not get the high-quality images of the corona we were expecting.
 We improved the camera from the last launch and are already getting exciting data from Tuesday’s experiment that could help explain the long-held questions about the Sun’s atmosphere.”

-The telescope on Hi-C, the centerpiece of the payload weighing 464 pounds and measuring 10-feet long, is designed to observe a large, active region in the Sun’s corona in fine detail.
+The telescope on Hi-C, the centerpiece of the payload weighing 464 pounds and measuring 10-feet (3-meter) long, is designed to observe a large, active region in the Sun’s corona in fine detail.
 The instrument has been improved from the last mission with an updated camera that is expected to improve the data taken from the Sun and the images received.
 The duration of the space portion of the Hi-C mission provided five minutes of observation time with the telescope acquiring an image about every five seconds.

 The Smithsonian Astrophysical Observatory (SAO) designed and built the optical telescope.
 This means they mounted and aligned the mirrors, bought the filters, as well as designed and built the structure that holds the mirrors.
 The SAO team also participates in field operations and science data analysis post flight.